CHILD CARE CENTER

 The Beginner Class is very similar to the 3 year old Early Skills Class, but taught at the age appropriate 2 ½ year old level.
 Children do not need to be potty trained for this class and is often a class where potty training takes place as the teaching staff works in conjunction with the parents in the potty training process.

 Children in this class participate in various activities to help in the development of large and small motor skills, number and letter recognition, calendar and weather, as well as many opportunities to make friends, learning to share, take turns and follow direction.
-Children are welcome to attend the Apple Picking and Pumpkin Picking Field Trips, but must be accompanied by a parent or guardian if they would like to join.

 EARLY SKILLS CLASS for CHILDREN AGE 3 by OCTOBER 1ST of the academic school year